Modeling Interactions Data with Boosted Trees

 my_mod <-

-set_engine("ranger", importance = "impurity") %>% # using a variable importance metric specific to this random forest engine
+set_engine("xgboost", importance = "gain") %>% # xgboost engine and a variable importance metric

 # specify workflow